TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Remember to pack your own over-the-counter first aid and health items: hand wipes or hand sanitizers, Tylenol or aspirin, Pepto-Bismol, stool softeners for constipation, sleep aids, band aids and alcohol wipes (especially if you are traveling in a tropical climate).
 If you or your elderly travel companion takes prescription medication, remember to pack it in your carry on and not in your checked bag.
 With the medications in hand there is no risk of missed doses if your bags get lost or the flight is delayed.
 If your parent is diabetic, be prepared to plan your trip around meal times in order to avoid low blood sugar levels.
 When site seeing, make sure you bring snacks and water with you in case of a dip in blood sugar.

-Adjust Your Expectations and Slow Down
+Adjust Your Expectations and Slow Your Pace for an Elder Parent

 If you are the type of person who whizzes around a city and sees 10 sites in a single day, you may have to ratchet down your expectations as well as your energy level.
 Elderly travelers usually do not move as fast as younger ones.
 Planning to visit one or (at most) two sites per day is more realistic.
 Adjusting your expectations can help avoid frustration.